 Public Health Informatics

-Because health informatics blends technology and medicine, professionals must develop a range of skill sets from programming to management.
+Because health informatics blends technology and medicine, professionals must develop a range of skill sets from programming to management to be more competitive for health informatics jobs.
 Some people start with a clinical background and receive training in information technology.
 Others start in the opposite direction, adding medical training to their IT backgrounds.

-Apart from public health knowledge, some common skills in health informatics may include:
+Apart from health care knowledge, some common skills needed if you would like to pursue a career in health informatics may include:

 Knowledge of health data systems: Health informatics professionals analyze, design, evaluate, test and maintain health data systems.
 They need to learn and help optimize new systems as technology evolves.